temez26/Hackathon_2025/kemppi_backend/backend.md

 - **GET `/kemppi/`** - Retrieves all weld data from the server.
 - **GET `/kemppi/machines`** - Retrieves the sorted latest used welding machines.
 - **GET `/kemppi/machines/latest`** - gets all of the machines sorted in order latest
+- **GET `/kemppi/machines/latest/:number`** - gets the machines used in the latest to the days number inputs
 - **GET `/kemppi/machines/:serial`** - Retrieves the latest welds for a specific machine based on its serial number.

 ### Machine Information